hansemro/GDClip-docker/README.md

 =====================

-This repo provides a bare Dockerfile with tool dependencies and some patches to build GDClip library on Linux, macOS, and Windows.
+This repo provides a bare Dockerfile with tool dependencies and some patches to build GDClip library for Linux, macOS, and Windows.
 For now, GDClip is built for x86_64.

 ## Building GDClip